 Before I ever knew what mums, iris, daisies or any other flower was I knew what hens and chicks were.
 And no I'm not talking about the bird.
-I'm sorry if your searching brought you here but maybe you are also interested in how to grow hen and chick succulents.
+I'm sorry if your searching brought you here looking for information on feathered friends but maybe you are also interested in how to grow hen and chick succulents.

 Hens and Chicks Are Easy to Grow